 The active Central Services instance and the inactive Enqueue Replication Server (ERS) instance are on the primary host.
 The active ERS instance and the inactive Central Services instance are on the secondary host.
 Each Central Services and ERS pair has its own virtual IP address (VIP).
 In the diagram, "Central Services" represents either ABAP SAP Central Services or, for a Java stack, SAP Central Services.

-The high availability of GCP infrastructure
+The high availability of Google Cloud infrastructure

-GCP is highly available by design, with a redundant infrastructure of data centers around the world that contain zones designed to be independent from each other.
+Google Cloud is highly available by design, with a redundant infrastructure of data centers around the world that contain zones designed to be independent from each other.
 Zones usually have power, cooling, networking, and control planes that are isolated from other zones.
 If a single failure event were to occur, in most cases, it would affect only a single zone.

 In some cases, you might meet your availability requirements without implementing all of the traditional, on-premises safeguards against hardware, storage, and networking failures, which could save you both time and money.